How Do Braces Work?

 Types of Braces

 There are different options when it comes to braces.
-The type that is right for you will depend on your individual needs, like the severity of your dental issues, age, and lifestyle.
+The braces you choose will depend on your dental issues, age, and lifestyle.

 Metal Braces